giampaolo/giampaolo.github.io/content/blog/2022/sublime-text-remember-cursors-plugin.rst

 possibility to "remember" / save the cursor position when a file is closed.
-The only plugin promising to do such a thing is called `BufferScroll <https://github.com/titoBouzout/BufferScroll>`__, but for some reason it ceased working for me at some point, and never managed to fix it since then.
+The only plugin promising to do such a thing is called `BufferScroll <https://github.com/titoBouzout/BufferScroll>`__, but for some reason it ceased working for me at some point.
 I spent a considerable amount of time Googling for an alternative but, to my surprise, I couldn't find any plugin which implements such a simple feature.
 Therefore today I decided to bite the bullet and try to implement this myself,